 Then on one July day, back in 2004, I gave up.
 I was sick and tired of feeling sick and tired.
 I could no longer live with the alcohol, but I didn’t know how I’d live without it, either.
 But I knew I wanted to live freely.

 I humbly asked for help and my family answered.
 I was terrified and felt guilty leaving my boys for 47 nights in treatment.
 To this day, it’s the best decision I ever made.
 I emerged with a simple, yet not easy, road map to rebuild my life.
-God willing, next July I’ll celebrate ten years of sobriety.
+God willing, next July I’ll celebrate another year of sobriety.

 In sobriety I’ve faced a lot of loss, but I’ve never picked up a drink.
 I’ve weathered a divorce, a custody battle, lost a house, left the social comforts of the couples’ world, and started a new career.
 I’ve faced uncertainty and fear, but I’ve gained faith and courage by learning from other alcoholics.
 Sobriety has returned my dignity and I finally feel comfortable in my own skin.
 I cherish my individuality and never concern myself with the crowd.